Who Is Herman Miller? The Herman Miller Story

 In the following year, De Pree read an article in Life magazine about George Nelson.
 Nelson's Storagewall design prompted De Pree to hire him as Herman Miller's first design director.

 While working for Herman Miller, The Nelson Office completely changed the company's corporate image.
-One way of changing the company's corporate image was by creating the "m" logo that we see today.
+One way of changing the company's corporate image was by creating the new Herman Miller logo, the "m" logo that we see today.

 Nelson designed the Nelson platform bench and other iconic pieces of furniture.
 After Charles and Ray Eames introduced their molded plywood furniture, De Pree and Nelson decided to recruit the Eames.
-From there, the Eames' works were molded in the Herman Miller fashion.
+From there, the Eames' works were molded in the Herman Miller fashion creating the famous Eames chair and Eames lounge chair which comes with an ottoman.

 The plywood products of The Nelson Office gained such popularity that they won prestigious awards.
 Herman Miller then gained market and distribution rights, which allowed the company to grow and secure their place in the office furniture market.